Skip to main content

 Given the scope of responsibility in residential care, providers also have increased requirements to ensure that older people have access to other services and to coordinate a planned transition to or from the service to maximise continuity of care for older people.

-Standard 7 is intended to apply only to residential care services.
+Standard 7 is intended to apply only to residential care homes.

 Key tasks